ohhsodead/FileMasta/README.md

 Download and run the latest version of the Windows installer, "FileMasta.Installer.Windows.exe" from the [releases](https://github.com/HerbL27/FileMasta/releases/latest) page.

 ## Contributing
-Our server list allows anyone to implement new servers with ease.
-You can find more information on contributing to the list [here](https://github.com/HerbL27/FileMasta/blob/master/Public/README.md).
-If you'd like support for a new server but are not sure how then feel free to open a request on the [issues page](https://github.com/HerbL27/FileMasta/issues).
+Our database structure allows everyone to easily implement new servers.
+More information on contributing [here](https://github.com/HerbL27/FileMasta/blob/master/Public/README.md).
+Otherwise feel free to [open an issue](https://github.com/HerbL27/FileMasta/issues) and I'll be sure to add it.

-All contributions are welcome just send a pull request :-) It is recommended to use Visual Studio 2017 when making code changes in this project.
-You can download the community version for free [here](https://www.visualstudio.com/downloads/).
+All contributions are welcome just send a pull request :-)

 ## Creating an Issue
 Please supply as much information about the problem you are experiencing as possible.
-Your issue has a much greater chance of being resolved if logs are supplied so that we can see what is going on, which will be found in your application's installation path.
+Your issue has a much greater chance of being resolved if logs are supplied so that we can see what is going on, which is found in your application's startup folder.

 ## Frequently Asked Questions
 <details>